davidroeca/web-app-orchestration-talk/talk/talk.rst

     * A reverse proxy will simplify any networking configuration you may need to do while developing apps.
 Create-react-app has a work-around, but it has its flaws if you want to link from one app to another app
-    * Docker and docker-compose, or really any OS-level abstractions will help pin down system dependencies
+    * It will be easier to on-board someone; OS-level abstractions will help pin down system dependencies and simplify set-up
-    * Migrating dev environment setup from READMEs to config files will make everyone more happy
+    * Your application code will be simpler and won't have as many dev environment-specific logic for things such as CORS; you will have more power to configure your dev environment like you would with production.

 ----